 PlushCare doctors are experienced and have received training from some of the top medical institutions in the United States, including Stanford, Harvard, UCSF, and UCLA.
-Though keep in mind that online doctors are different from automated sites that simply check for symptoms.
+Though keep in mind that online doctors are different from automated sites that simply check for symptoms, or sites that simply require filling out a form to get a prescription.
 The latter cannot legally provide you with a prescription.

 However, things get complicated on the state level.
 Some states do not allow doctors to write prescriptions remotely or digitally.
 The state regulations and laws surrounding online doctors and telehealth are constantly changing, so call our patient services phone number if you have any questions at 800-221-5140.

 Thankfully, the Federation of State Medical Boards and other non-profit organizations continue to endorse regulations and national policies that would support prescriptions from online doctors as long as certain technical and medical criteria are met.